NehalH/Cortex/README.md

 # Cortex

-Cortex is a version of [Cortex-Standalone](https://github.com/NehalH/Cortex-Standalone) designed to be a part of the A-Eye system.
+Cortex is a version of [Cortex-Standalone](https://github.com/NehalH/Cortex-Standalone), and is designed to be a part of the A-Eye system.

 ## Functions
  - Upload image from camera/gallery